andover-cs630/pages/hash-tables.md

 ## Hash Tables

 This turns us to hash tables, a more efficient version of direct-address tables.
-In hash tables, instead of a piece of data being stored in index $k$ of an array, where $k$ is the key, it is stored in $h(k)$, where $h()$ is the hash function.
-The hash function computes the index of the data we are looking for, given the key.
-We call $h(k)$ the hash value of the key $k$.
+In hash tables, instead of a piece of data being stored in index $k$ of an array, where $k$ is the key, it is stored in $h(k)$, where $h()$ is the **hash function.** The hash function computes the index of the data we are looking for, given the key.
+We call $h(k)$ the **hash value** of the key $k$.
 In a hash table, the size of the table is the size of $K$, the number of keys rather than $U$, the size of the universe of keys.
 This allows us to minimize the amount of data allocated.

 ![Hash Table Chart1](https://i.ibb.co/NWXBscJ/table2.png)

 > **Figure 11.2** — Using a hash function $h$ to map keys hash-table slots.
 Because keys $k_2$ and $k_5$ map to the same slot, they collide.

 However, as you can see from the figure above, this creates a new issue: sometimes two keys hash to the same slot.
-This is called a collision.
-In order to deal with this, we use a process called chaining, which involves placing all elements that hash to the same slot in a linked list **[NOTE THIS SHOULD LINK TO OTHER PAGE]**, and putting a pointer to the head of that list in the slot.
+This is called a **collision**.
+In order to deal with this, we use a process called **chaining**, which involves placing all elements that hash to the same slot in a [linked list](https://pa-dsa.vercel.app/LinkedList 'Linked List Blog Post'), and putting a pointer to the head of that list in the slot.
 You can see this shown in the figure below:

 ![Hash Table Chart2](https://i.ibb.co/nQ2fNGb/table3.png)